mikependon/RepoDB/RepoDb.Wiki/Batch Operations vs Bulk Operations.md

 #### Caching the SQL statement

 The *SQL* statements are being generated and cached automatically by the library.
-The generated *SQL* statement is a multiple *packed-statements* that varies on the number of *batch-size* you passed in the *batchSize* argument.
+The generated *SQL* statement is a multiple *packed-statements* that varies on the number of batches you passed in the *batchSize* argument.
 Let us say, you passed *30*, then the number of packed-statements are *30*.

 #### Caching the execution context

 The execution context and behavior is being cached.
 This enables the library to reused the existing execution context that has already been executed against the database.
-The execution context contains the *SQL Statements*, *Parameters*, *Preparations* and even the *Compiled IL or Expressions*.
+The execution context contains the *SQL Statements*, *Parameters*, *Preparations* and even the *Compiled ILs or Expressions*.
 By having this, *RepoDb* does not need to extract same operation every time there is an identity calls, those leads to become more high-performant and efficient.

 #### Adding an implicit transaction